 Index (MLI) score that indicates your odds of belonging to that population relative to your odds of belonging to a

 generic human population.
-For instance, a Native Population Match with Macedonia scored 45.2 indicates your
+For instance, a Native Population Match with Macedonia of 45.2 indicates your

-Population and world region match results are provided in a ranked listing, from most likely to least likely.
+Population and world region match results are provided in a ranked listing, from the most to the least likely.
 Top

-ranked scores indicate your best population or regional matches in the DNA Tribes database.
-All matches can be
+ranked MLI scores indicate your best population or regional matches in the DNA Tribes® database.
+All matches

-compared against each other as odds ratios.
-For instance, if you obtain a score of 25.0 for Bavarian and 5.0 for
+can be compared against each other as odds ratios.
+For instance, if you obtain a score of 25.0 for Bavarian and 5.0

-Macedonian, this means your genetic profile is 25.0/5.0 = 5.0 times as likely to be Bavarian as Macedonian.
+for Macedonian populations, this implies your genetic profile is 25.0/5.0 = 5.0 times more likely to be common in